zlavik/Contact-Birthday-Tracker/README.md

 # Contact birthday reminder app
 Link to see it in action: https://contact-reminder-2022.herokuapp.com/

-This is for testing purposes only.
+This is for demo purposes only.
 Just create an account and add contacts.
+Cron is used as a scheduler for demo purposes, if need to upscale for larger user base a real scheduler engine would be used.

 You can set preferences on when you want to be reminded by either clicking on the bell for individual reminders or the preference button on the bottom which sets it for all contacts.

-Each account gets 1 test send for any contact they create.
+Each account gets one test send for any contact they create.